 Accepting your assignment

 - Receive your assignment offer letter.
 All assignment offers are mailed to the applicant’s home address that they list on their application.
-If you do not receive your assignment letter within one week of the date listed in Enrollment Key Dates on page 31, please visit the Educational Placement Center (EPC) starting the Wednesday after the letters are mailed.
+If you do not receive your assignment letter by March 24, 2020, please visit the Educational Placement Center (EPC) starting on Wednesday, March 25, 2020.
 Due to identity security, we cannot provide the assignment offer information over phone or email.
 You must visit the EPC in person and provide a photo ID and one proof of address to receive a copy of your assignment letter.

 - Register at your assigned school.
-When your child receives the school assignment letter in the mail, you must bring the letter with you to register him/her at the assigned school within the time frame stated in your letter.
-Students who do not register by the deadline are not guaranteed their seat at their school.
-Therefore, it is highly recommended that you register for your assigned school even if you choose to apply for other schools in subsequent placement periods.
+When your child receives the school assignment letter in the mail, you must bring the letter with you to register him/her at the assigned school by April 10, 2020.
+Students who do not register will be dropped from the assigned school.
+Therefore, it is highly recommended that you register for your assigned school even if you choose to apply for other schools in the subsequent placement periods.

 What to bring when you register

-If your child currently attends an SFUSD school
+If your child currently attends an SFUSD school, please bring:

-Bring your offer letter, a copy of your application (if available), and a parent/guardian’s picture ID.
+- A copy of your application (if available), and

-If your child does not currently attend an SFUSD school
+If your child does not currently attend an SFUSD school, please bring:

 Apply for a new school